operasoftware/devopera/articles/_posts/2009-01-15-raphael-javascript-api-for-svg.md

 <h2>A simple first example</h2>

-<p>Lets see how it all works by looking at a simple example - let's create a typical "progress <a href="http://en.wikipedia.org/wiki/Throbber">throbber</a>", as seen in Apple interfaces, and copied by many.
+<p>Let’s see how it all works by looking at a simple example - let's create a typical "progress <a href="http://en.wikipedia.org/wiki/Throbber">throbber</a>", as seen in Apple interfaces, and copied by many.
 It is often used in collaboration with Ajax, or complex calculations on the client side.
 A progress throbber usually looks like that seen in Figure 1:</p>

 <img src="spin2.png" width="150" height="150" alt="Spin2">
 <p class="comment">Figure 1: A typical progress throbber.</p>